JavaScript is required

 Further information about AEL, including eligibility and site locations, can be found on the Access to Early Learning webpage.

-The Family Learning Support Program, delivered by the Brotherhood of St Laurence provides bilingual outreach support to children and families from vulnerable CALD backgrounds living in public housing in the City of Melbourne, Moonee Valley City Council, City of Yarra and City of Maribyrnong to connect with early childhood services and to support transition to school.
+The Family Learning Support Program (FLSP), delivered by the Brotherhood of St Laurence provides bilingual outreach support to children and families from vulnerable CALD backgrounds living in public housing in the City of Yarra and City of Melbourne.
+Bicultural staff work alongside families to support service navigation and build understanding of the importance of play in children’s early learning.
+Participation is by referral only.

 Further information about this program can be found on the Brotherhood of St Laurence website.